Deutetrabenazine: Pharmacodynamics

 Deutetrabenazine acts as a monoamine-depleting agent.

 History

 Teva Pharmaceuticals received approval from the Food and Drug Administration to market deutetrabenazine in early 2017, along with five years of orphan drug exclusivity for the treatment of chorea associated with Huntington's disease.
 It was the first deuterated drug to receive FDA approval.

+Society and culture

+Legal status

+In June 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Austedo, intended for the treatment of adults with moderate to severe tardive dyskinesia.
+The applicant for this medicinal product is TEVA GmbH.